Seesaw-7/stuff/README.md

 - pseudo backtrack with recursion is easy, return from the leaf, and appending the path in each parent call

 - a backtrack approach with dfs is worth noticing.
 We continuously feed the first possible currant path to futher iteration, and later come back to the second possible path.
 Only when we meet the leaf (null value), do we append this path to the golbal ans.

+### 79 Word Search

+- Very popular!
+Use backtrace(dfs) (recursion) in 2D maze to find path, if we can move in four directions.
+Use dp without dfs if we can move in only two directions.
+I think dp+dfs and backtrace with dfs are somehow equivalent?
+But dp here does not seem to be feasible.
+Not sure.
+Use bactrace with dfs for higher dimensions?

+- Recursion is a tool, while backtrack is a strategy.
+Backtrack involves exploring possible solutions, abandoning ("backtracking" from) paths that do not lead to a valid solution, and proceeding to alternative paths.
+We often abandon an invalid path at the very first of the function code, and proceed to further layer without checking path validity.
+We often do not check validity before proceeding to further layer, cuz we'll need to handle too many checks.

+## Math

+### 172 Factorial Trailing Zeros

+The number of trailing zeros is min(num2, num5), which is always num5

 ## 1D DP